poenneby/practical-clojure/README.md

 We are of course only scratching the surface of what is possible using Clojure but I hope you have now got an idea of what you can achieve with relatively little code.
-And that you will want to continue to learn this language.
+And that you will want to continue to learn this programming language.